-Acoustic projectors (J-9, J-13) will be deployed from the research vessel to transmit a series of pulses at a series of ranges (e.g., 0, 50, 100, 500, 1000, 2000, 5000 m) from the lander site location to build and validate propagation within the soundscape modeling effort of ADEON.
+Table 4.
+Hyperbolic Frequency Modulation (HFM) parameters for 14 transmitted sweeps at a series of ranges (e.g., 0, 50, 100, 500, 1000, 2000, 5000 m) from the lander site location.
 These will be used to calibrate the propagation loss model.
-As part of the Propagation Loss experiment, trained marine mammal observers will be deployed before and during the experiments per the HSE documentation.
+As part of the propagation loss experiment, trained marine mammal observers will be deployed before and during the experiments per the HSE documentation.